fzi-forschungszentrum-informatik/cartesian_controllers/resources/doc/Solver_details.md

 ```bash
 catkin_make -DCMAKE_BUILD_TYPE=Release
 ```
+If no build type is specified, the controller is automatically built in release mode.

 The forward dynamics implementation heavily relies on orocos_kinematics_dynamics (KDL), which use Eigen for linear algebra.
 Building in Release mode can give you a 10-times speed-up, and makes sure that